bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Blocked Records

-Format: `ALLCPY` inrec outrec isize(1) ... isize(4) ndimx nsega
+Format: `ALLCPY` srcrec dstrec isize(1) ... isize(ndim) ndimx nsega

-Defaults: current 0 insize(1)...insize(4) 1
+Defaults: rrec wrec insize(1)...insize(ndim) <ndim> 1

 Description:
-`ALLCPY` allocates a copy of an existing blocked record.
-Parameters of the existing record are copied to the new record, but the data is not copied.
+`ALLCPY` allocates a [blocked record](syntax#blocked_records) dstrec copying the parameters but not the data from blocked record srcrec.
 To copy both parameters and data, use the command `CPY`.
-In allocating a copy of a given record, `ALLCPY` may be given new sizes and NDIMX in place of those used in the original record.
+The destination record may be given new sizes, [number of accessible dimensions](syntax#ndimx), and [number of segments](syntax#nseg) in place of those used in the source record.

-INREC is the number of the record which `ALLCPY` is to copy.
-If this parameter is not supplied, RNMR will prompt for it with the current record number (as displayed by `PTRA`) as the default.
-INREC is an integer between 5 and 200; scratch records (numbers 1 to 4) cannot be copied with `ALLCPY`.
-The record specified by INREC must be a blocked record.

-OUTREC is the record number that will contain the copy of INREC.
-If OUTREC is omitted or is 0 then RNMR will allocate the next available record as a copy of record INREC.
-In this case, the destination record number will be printed as an informational message once the allocation is complete.
-When OUTREC is missing or 0, an error message (FOUNDTA ) NO AVAILABLE TITLE RECORD indicates that there are no more empty title records available to be allocated.
-If this message is encountered, the user should either delete one or more existing records in the current archive or create a new, empty archive ($ CRTARC) before retrying the allocation.
-If OUTREC is specified and is not 0, it must have a value between 5 and 200; the scratch records (1-4) cannot be allocated.
-Furthermore, OUTREC must be empty before it may be allocated.

-ISIZE(1) through ISIZE(4) are the sizes (in points) of the allocated copy in dimensions 1 through 4.
-These sizes are optional parameters; if one or more sizes are omitted, RNMR will use the sizes of the input record INREC to allocate the copy OUTREC.
-However, if the user wishes to make one or more sizes different in OUTREC from their corresponding sizes in INREC, RNMR expects to find NDIM size arguments following OUTREC, where NDIM is the number of dimensions.
-Each of these arguments must be an integer greater than or equal to one.

-NDIMX is the number of simultaneously accessible dimensions for the allocated copy OUTREC.
-See the description of the command `ALLB` for more information.
-If this parameter is not specified, only one dimension of the resulting record may be accessed at a time, i.e. NDIMX always defaults to 1, regardless of its value in the source record INREC.
-Once record OUTREC has been allocated, it is impossible to reset its NDIMX value.
-If NDIMX is specified, it must be an integer between 1 and NDIM inclusive, where NDIM is the number of dimensions.
+If no source [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no destination record is specified RNMR will not prompt for it and will use the write record pointer (as displayed and set by `PTRA`).
+If the specified destination record is already in use RNMR will use the next available record.
+If RNMR selects the destination record for either of the above reasons the record number will be printed as an informational message after allocation is complete.

-NSEGA is the number of aquisition segments.
-If NSEGA is not specified RNMR will not prompt for a value and it will default to 1.
+`ALLCPY` can accept a number of sizes up to the number of dimensions in the source record.
+These sizes will be used in place of the some or all of the sizes from the source record.
+If any sizes are not specified RNMR will not prompt for them and will use the sizes from the source record for those dimensions.

-If the physical size of the data file \*DATA.DAT must be increased to allocate the requested record, RNMR will write a message to the screen reporting the new, extended size in blocks (512 bytes = 1 block).

-If the allocation is successful and no record number (or record number "0") was specified, RNMR will return the record number for the allocated blocked record in an informational message.
-After a successful allocation, the current record pointer will be updated.
-Thus, `PTRA` may be used to check which record was just allocated.
+The next parameter, ndimx, is the number of dimensions of the blocked record that will be simultaneously accessible.
+If ndimx is omitted RNMR will not prompt for it and will use the number of dimensions regardless of the value of ndimx in the source record.
+The final parameter, nsega, is the number of segments to allocate in the records.
+If nsega is not specified RNMR will not prompt for it and will allocate 1 segment regardless of the value of nsega in the source record.

+In order for a blocked record to be successfully allocated there must be enough space in the archive (as displayed by `SP`).
 ## AMD
 Set acquisition modes